 1993 Francis Collins, Gene Hunter and HDF Scientific Advisory Board Member, is named Director of the Human Genome Project.

-1995 Alice Wexler, HDF Board Member, publishes “Mapping Fate: A Memoir of Family, Risk and Genetic Research.”
+1995 Alice Wexler, HDF Board Member and Milton’s daughter, publishes “Mapping Fate: A Memoir of Family, Risk and Genetic Research.”

 1996 Gillian Bates, HDF Scientific Advisory Board Member, creates the very first mouse with Huntington’s disease.

 1997 Gillian Bates’ creation of the HD mouse leads to the discovery of clumps or “aggregates” of abnormal HD protein in the brain and other tissue in mice.
 This breakthrough leads to the discovery of the same clumps in human HD brain tissue.